Ham and Cheese Breakfast Casserole with Broccoli

 This ham and cheese breakfast casserole is made with ham, cheese, broccoli, eggs, and bread.
 Make this breakfast casserole the night before and bake in the morning.
 Serve for breakfast or brunch with fresh fruit, coffee, or milk.
-You can also find more breakfast casserole recipes here.

 This is a wonderful breakfast casserole recipe to make ahead the night before especially if you have guests staying over at your house.
 Then all you have to do is put it in the oven in the morning and wait to receive the compliments!

 The saltiness of the ham and onion helps flavor this dish plus you get crunch from the broccoli (especially if you use fresh broccoli).
 If you want a milder flavor, use mild cheddar cheese or if you want a stronger flavor, use medium or sharp cheddar cheese.